hv0905/hv0905/README.md

 📔 A high school student in Guangzhou, China.

-🚀 Knowing a little about both frontend and backend, focus on C#, Typescript
+🚀 Knowing a little about both frontend and backend, focus on C#, Typescript, knowing a little about Java and C

 ⌨ A member in [AiursoftWeb](//www.aiursoft.com), an organization focusing on open platform and open communication.